What type of projects do you edit?

 Can you edit my manuscript as I'm writing it?

-Unfortunately, no. Editing a manuscript in its entirety is more cost-efficient than working on it piecemeal for a couple of reasons: First, I don't always move in chronological order when applying changes to a document (as some of the updates are made with wildcards and applied en masse); and second, piecemeal editing is incredibly complex, which makes the possibility for errors to be very high.
+Unfortunately, no. Editing a manuscript in its entirety is more cost-efficient than working on it piecemeal for a couple of reasons: First, I don't always move in chronological order when applying changes to a document; and second, piecemeal editing is incredibly complex, which makes the possibility for errors to be very high.
 Both issues can cause a project budget to quickly exceed its quoted cost, as well as decrease the accuracy of the finished product.

 How long will it take to edit my work and how soon can you start?